Frequently asked questions

 The first round is at the State/Territory level.
 State/Territory category winners then go on to the National Awards.

 After the Awards, is there a way that entrants can keep in touch with the other finalists and winners?

 Yes.
 Finalists and winners are invited to join the Telstra Business Women's Awards Alumni community, which is connected via LinkedIn and meet throughout the year at various networking events.

 When do tickets go on sale for the Awards presentation dinners?

-Tickets for the 2016 events will not be available until nearer the time.
+Tickets for the 2018 events will not be available until nearer the time, and dates will be announced soon.
 For questions regarding event tickets, please call the Awards team between 9am and 7pm AEST Monday to Friday on 1800 817 536 (within Australia), +61 383 634 466 (outside Australia), or use the online enquiry form on the Contact page.

 Who have been the past Award winners?

 What's the best way of getting the latest Awards news?